 Groups at the forefront of occupational therapy practice; myth or reality?

-This weeks #Otalk topic is ‘Role emerging OT, friend or foe?’.
+This weeks #Otalk topic is ‘Role emerging OT, friend or foe?’ and will be hosted by #OTalk Team member Kirstie (@Kirstie_OT).

 Over recent years there has been an increase in Occupational Therapists working in broader roles such as team managers, honorary consultants, prescribers, discharge facilitators, case managers, care coordinators and within charities.